YangEdward/AndroidAnimation/README.md

 -----
 ###Use
 #### * view
-for single view,need to put Effect4View. you can put all effect in it.
+for single view,need to put Effect4View. all of effects can be put in it.

      AnimatorManager.with(view).putEffect(effect4View)
                 .animate();

 #### * ViewGroup
-for ViewGroup,need to put Effect4View. you can put all effect in it.
+for ViewGroup,need to put Effect4View. all of effects can be put in it.

     ViewGroupControl control = ViewGroupControl.with(group,0);
         control.setEffectForAllView(new Slide(Direction.RIGHT));